 “Culture played an important role in creating the idea of the nation in Europe.”
 Support the statement with examples.

-Ans.
-Romanticism referred to a cultural movement which sought to develop a particular form of national sentiment.
+Romanticism referred to a cultural movement that sought to develop a particular form of national sentiment.

 Two features of the unification movement are:

 (a) Italian unification was the social and political movement that agglomerated different states of the Italian peninsula into the single state of Italy in the 19th Century.